b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 >
 > ***31** And he did rise up in ==great swelling words before Alma==, and did revile against the priests and teachers, accusing them of leading away the people after the silly traditions of their fathers, for the sake of glutting on the labors of the people.*

 Yeah I bet Korihor is getting quite impatient.
-He's observing that this group of people has conflated belief with knowledge, and has been met with getting arrested and forcibly brought before law enforcement.
+He's observing that this group of people has conflated belief with knowledge, and has been met with getting arrested and forcibly brought before law enforcement for the third time now.

 Quick side note: Verse 30 says Korihor is blaspheming.